-Additionally, the bill specifies that if an offense is classified as a Class A misdemeanor, the minimum confinement term will be raised to 180 days.
+Additionally, the bill specifies that if an offense is classified as a Class A misdemeanor, the minimum term of confinement will be raised to 180 days.
 However, if the offense is a first-degree felony, the punishment cannot be increased under this new provision.
 The changes will only apply to offenses committed on or after the effective date of the Act, which is set for September 1, 2025, ensuring that any offenses occurring prior to this date will be governed by the existing laws.

 Statutes affected: